kimvandenhouten/PyJobShopSTNUs/README.md

 python3 aaai25/generate_tables/compare_two_methods_online_time_to_latex.py
 ```

-Note that Table 1 of the main paper "Proactive and Reactive Constraint Programming for Stochastic Project Scheduling with Maximal Time-Lags" shows a subset of the results in the tables that are output of the scripts above.
+Note that Table 1 of the main paper "Proactive and Reactive Constraint Programming for Stochastic Project Scheduling with Maximal Time-Lags" shows a subset of the results in the tables that are output by the scripts above.